AHM2002/Hospital-Admissions-System-for-AmberScope-Health/README.md

 # Hospital Admission Database System

-A **secure, role-based Hospital Admission Database** built in **Oracle 19c**.
+A **secure, role-based Hospital Admission Database** built for **AmberScope Health** in **Oracle 19c**.
 This system manages patient admissions, medical procedures, medicines, billing, and user access with auditing and security.
 It is designed to simulate a **real-world hospital environment** and demonstrate practical database management skills.

 ---

 ## 🏥 Background
-Hospitals deal with sensitive patient data every day, including personal details, medical history, treatments, and billing information.
-Managing this data efficiently and securely is crucial to ensure **patient safety, privacy, and operational efficiency**.
+AmberScope Health operates several hospitals across Australia, and managing patient information manually is both slow and risky.
+Hospitals need a **centralized system** to keep track of patients, surgeries, medications, and expenses while keeping sensitive data safe.

 In this project, I designed and implemented a **hospital admission database system** that reflects real-world challenges in healthcare management.
 It simulates multiple user roles, encrypted sensitive data, automated billing, and full audit trails — just like a real hospital system.